-The findings suggest that following THR or TKR, there is no difference between the addition of a group-based exercise and behaviour change intervention in physical activity and other clinical outcomes during the first post-operative year compared to attending group-based exercise alone.
-However, the COVID-19 pandemic significantly impacted on this trial whereby the intended sample size was not achieved, and a considerable proportion of participants were unable to receive their intended post-operative rehabilitation.
+The findings suggest that following THR or TKR, there is no difference between the addition of a group-based exercise and behaviour change intervention in physical activity and other clinical outcomes during the first postoperative year compared with attending groupbased exercise alone.
+However, the COVID-19 pandemic significantly impacted on this trial, whereby the intended sample size was not achieved, and a considerable proportion of participants were unable to receive their intended postoperative rehabilitation.
 Accordingly, these findings should be interpreted with caution.

 The rationale for undertaking this study was the uncertainty over how to increase physical activity following THR and TKR.
-Whilst several studies have been published over the intervening period acknowledging that physical activity remains low following joint replacement, [42-44] there continues to be uncertainty over how to overcome this.
-Studies in other populations, most notably older adults, individuals with chronic respiratory disorders and those with chronic rheumatological diseases have provided promise that a behaviour change intervention may improve physical activity.
-[17-20] As previously acknowledged, the specific challenges which individuals face in relation to fear avoidance, beliefs about implant failure, multi-joint pain and other comorbidities [6] may account for why this behaviour change intervention did not demonstrate similar changes.
-However this trial specifically relates to the effectiveness of a behaviour intervention targeted to the behaviour change construct of self-efficacy in the joint replacement population.
+While several studies have been published over the intervening period acknowledging that physical activity remains low following joint replacement,42-44 there continues to be uncertainty over how to overcome this.
+Studies in other populations, most notably older adults, individuals with chronic respiratory disorders and those with chronic rheumatological diseases have provided promise that a behaviour change intervention may improve physical activity.17-20 As previously acknowledged, the specific challenges which individuals face in relation to fear avoidance, beliefs about implant failure, multijoint pain and other comorbidities may account for why this behaviour change intervention did not demonstrate similar changes.
+However, this trial specifically relates to the effectiveness of a behaviour intervention targeted to the behaviour change construct of self-efficacy in the joint replacement population.
 There may remain value for future research exploring the effectiveness of other behaviour change constructs, to increase physical activity after these orthopaedic procedures.
 Furthermore, the results from this trial have been impacted by the COVID-19 pandemic, principally on intervention delivery and compliance.
 Given the impact COVID-19 had, there still remains a need to better understand how to increase physical activity following THR or TKR.

 Trial participants understood the research objective was to explore the effectiveness of an intervention aimed at increasing physical activity following THR or TKR.
 However, compliance to the intervention was low throughout the trial.
 Accordingly, the appetite to increase physical activity remains uncertain.
-Previous literature has suggested that whilst individuals may be no more physically active after joint replacement, [44,45] clinical outcomes and specifically pain do significantly improve.
-[46,47] This corresponds with an improvement in HRQoL.
-Patient satisfaction to outcome and expectations may be met but this is not translated into increased physical activity.
-Given the wider health benefits which physical activity confers, consideration should be made on how health professionals promote physical activity messages within post-operative recovery programmes so added health gains are maximised.
-How this is operationalised following this trial's findings, remains unclear.
+Previous literature has suggested that while individuals may be no more physically active after joint replacement, clinical outcomes and specifically pain do significantly improve.
+This corresponds with an improvement in HRQoL.
+Patient satisfaction to outcome and expectations may be met, but this is not translated into increased physical activity.
+Given the wider health benefits which physical activity confers, consideration should be made on how health professionals promote physical activity messages within postoperative recovery programmes, so added health gains are maximised.
+How this is operationalised following this trial's findings remains unclear.